PDEGuild/DFK_Leveling_Script/README.md

 0. Consider testing this first on a non-primary wallet so you dont mishandle your private key while learning.
 1. Install Python on your local machine
-2. Copy these files into a folder and make the following customizations:
+2. Copy the files in this github repo into a folder and make the following customizations:

 >  `private` for your private key, in the config.py file